Pravalikabunga/Portfolio/README.md

  [Demo Link for Project](https://portfolio-git-main-pravalikas-projects-04ad6645.vercel.app/)

-# Table of Contents
-- Features
-- Project Structure
-- How to Run
-- Customization
-- Dependencies
-- Responsive Design
-- How to Run

 # Customization
 - #### Profile & Social Links :-
 Update your name, profile image, and social URLs in index.html.